gypsydave5/gypsydave5.github.io/_posts/2014-12-21-clojure-thoughts.md

 published: true
 ---

-I've been working with [Clojure] iin the last few days, both looking at the [Clojure Koans] and another resource I've discovered [4clojure.com].
+I've been working with [Clojure] in the last few days, both looking at the [Clojure Koans] and another resource I've discovered [4clojure.com].
 I'd like to share a nice problem I saw there, and some of the solutions to it which I think expose some of the things I'm beginning to appreciate about the language.